TsunomakiWatamelon/L2-S4_ProjetCorrecteur_AlgoArbres/README.md

                 |--4--> wagon
 ```

 Where the number represents the Levenshtein distance between the current word and it's parent.
-The explanation the BK Tree is contructed is in the 3rd project report in the `doc` directory.
+The explanation of how the BK Tree is contructed is in the 3rd project report in the `doc` directory.

 - The BK tree is drawn in a .pdf file and opens it on evince (evince and graphviz should be installed